 Read-a-thons are the ultimate school fundraising program because they utilize digital tools to manage a fundraiser inside and outside of the classroom.
 This will ensure that students, parents, and teachers have everything they need to host a simple yet effective read-a-thon campaign.

 For teachers and donors, the only reward needed is the satisfaction of seeing students develop a love of reading.
 However, readers might need a little extra incentive to be encouraged to meet their reading goals.

 Fundraising prizes can provide a big motivational boost to galvanize participants and make your fundraiser pop.
 For example, you might:

 - Organize a grand finale event, such as a read-a-thon wrap-up party.

 - Award special treats or trophies to top-performing classes and students.

 - Offer small prizes throughout the campaign, redeemable based on hours or pages read.

-Some read-a-thon services even offer online prize stores for participants to pop in, pick their favorite knick-knacks and merchandise, and have these awards delivered right to them—all without burdening your fundraising team with extra logistics.
+Some read-a-thon services even offer online prize stores for participants to pick their favorite awards.
+These prizes can be delivered right to them—all without burdening your fundraising team with extra logistics.